Architect: Stonehill & Taylor Architects

 Structural: DeSimone Consulting Engineers

-The construction project has since been dubbed “a neighborhood starter kit” by New York Magazine for the hotel’s innovative retail and food and beverage concepts, which have energized a long forgotten New York City neighborhood.
+The former 180,000 square-foot Breslin Hotel was transformed into the Ace Hotel New York in 2006 by GFI Hospitality’s affiliate GFI Development Company.
+At the time, the neighborhood in which the 283-room hotel was located, — North of Madison Square Park (commonly referred to as NoMad) — was downtrodden, but strategically located.
+Since its opening, the Ace Hotel has been dubbed “a neighborhood starter kit” by New York Magazine for the hotel’s innovative retail and food and beverage concepts, which have energized a long forgotten New York City neighborhood.

-The hotel’s singular interiors have been internationally praised by publications such as Wallpaper magazine and the New York Times, as well as winning a coveted award for best boutique design hotel from Interior Design magazine.
+The hotel’s singular interiors have been internationally praised by publications such as Wallpaper Magazine and The New York Times, as well as winning a coveted award for best boutique design hotel from Interior Design magazine.
 The Ace Hotel was recognized among the Top Ten Trendiest Hotels in the World by Conde Nast Traveler.
-Restaurants include the Michelin-star-rated Breslin Restaurant, the John Dory Oyster Bar, Stumptown Coffee Roasters, No. 7 Sub, as well as retail by Opening Ceremony and Rudy’s Barbershop.
+The Ace features restaurateur Ken Friedmans’s and James Beard Award winning Chef April Bloomfields’s, Michelin-star-rated gastropub, The Breslin Bar & Dining Room and the John Dory Oyster Bar.
+The hotel also features dynamic retail tenants including Stumptown Coffee Roasters, No. 7 Sub, Opening Ceremony and Rudy’s Barbershop.